 This course builds on basic skills and knowledge gained in the Introduction to the Agricultural course.
-Major units of instruction include agricultural research, soil science, plant science, biotechnology, animal science.
+Major units of instruction include soil science, plant science, biotechnology, animal science.
 Applied science and math skills and concepts will be stressed throughout the course as they relate to each area.
+Work in the garden/greenhouse is required.
 Improving computer and workplace skills will be a focus.
-This course has a weighted option, which must be declared within the eight (8) days of Fall semester.
+This course has a weighted option, which must be declared within the first eight (8) days of Fall semester.